anoma/nspec/docs/tutorial/engines/conventions.md

     ├── ticker_environment.juvix.md
     ├── ticker_dynamics.juvix.md
     └── ticker_protocol_types.juvix.md
-...
     └── ticker.juvix
 ```

-As you can see, the `ticker.juvix` file is not in the `engines` directory but in
-the `node_architecture` directory.
-This file is intended to list/index all the
+The `ticker.juvix` file is intended to list/index all the related files of the
-related files of the engine family.
-For example, the `ticker.juvix` file look
+engine family.
+For example, the `ticker.juvix` file look like this:
-like this:

 ```
 --8<-- "node_architecture/engines/ticker.juvix"